Azerbaijan publishes latest data on vaccinated citizens

 Trend:

-Some 42,234 people were vaccinated against coronavirus (COVID-19) in Azerbaijan on Apr.9, Trend reports referring to the Operational Headquarters under the Cabinet of Ministers.
+Some 23,538 people were vaccinated against coronavirus (COVID-19) in Azerbaijan on Apr.11, Trend reports referring to the Operational Headquarters under the Cabinet of Ministers.

 The COVID-19 vaccination in Azerbaijan has been launched on January 18, 2021.